makerdao/community/governance/votes/Executive Vote - February 4, 2022.md

 ---
-title: Template - [Executive Vote] Recognized Delegate Compensation, Raise the Emergency Shutdown Threshold, MOMC Parameter Changes, Core Unit DAI Budget Stream Corrections - February 02, 2022
+title: Template - [Executive Vote] Recognized Delegate Compensation, Raise the Emergency Shutdown Threshold, MOMC Parameter Changes, Core Unit DAI Budget Stream Corrections - February 04, 2022
-summary: Recognized Delegate Compensation for January 2022, increase the threshold to trigger the Emergency Shutdown Module, Parameter changes from the latest MOMC proposal, correction of StarkNet Engineering and Strategic Finance DAI budget streams.
+summary: Recognized Delegate Compensation for January 2022, increase the threshold to trigger the Emergency Shutdown Module, parameter changes from the latest MOMC proposal, correction of StarkNet Engineering and Strategic Finance DAI budget streams.
 date: 2022-02-04T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Delegate Compensation, Raise the Emergency Shutdown Threshold, MOMC Parameter Changes, Core Unit DAI Budget Stream Corrections - February 02, 2022
+# [Executive Proposal] Delegate Compensation, Raise the Emergency Shutdown Threshold, MOMC Parameter Changes, Core Unit DAI Budget Stream Corrections - February 04, 2022

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.